█ Getting to Know ... Maple Bluff

 At this time of year, you’ll also find a lot of holiday events in the greater Madison area — ranging from craft sales to holiday performances to a variety of festivals.

 And if you’re wondering how to celebrate the holidays without leaving Maple Bluff, you’re in luck.
-The Annual Holiday Tree Lighting will take place on Sunday, December 1, beginning with a bonfire at 3:30 at Johnson Park.
-Santa is scheduled to arrive at 4:00 to meet area boys and girls.
+The Annual Holiday Tree Lighting will takes place in early December at Johnson Park.
+Santa will be around to meet area boys and girls.
 He’ll be the red-clad gentleman with the white beard riding in on a Village Fire Truck!
 Hot chocolate will be provided by the Fire Department and residents or visitors are encouraged to bring cookies to share.
 The event will close with the official lighting of the Holiday Tree.

-For those that prefer an indoor – warmer — tree lighting, the Governor’s Mansion will also host an event from 4:30-7:30 on Sunday December 1.
+For those that prefer an indoor – warmer — tree lighting, the Governor’s Mansion also hosts holiday tours.

 And if you remember those days of piling into the family car to drive around admiring the local Christmas lights and decorations, well, Maple Bluff is the perfect place to do it!
 Whether you live here or are just passing through, there’s a lot to like about Maple Bluff.
 Happy Holidays!